Muhammad Hafeez Qureshi

-Muhammad Hafeez Qureshi (Urdu: محمد حفيظ قريشى; October 31 October 1930 – 11 August 2007), NI, SI, HI, known as Hafeez Qureshi, was a Pakistani nuclear scientist and a mechanical engineer, known for his role as a diagnostics engineer for his nation's nuclear capability.
+Muhammad Hafeez Qureshi (Urdu: محمد حفيظ قريشى) (31 October 1930 – 11 August 2007), NI, SI, HI, known as Hafeez Qureshi, was a Pakistani nuclear scientist and a mechanical engineer, known for his role as a diagnostics engineer for his nation's nuclear capability.

 His career was spent working at the Pakistan Institute of Nuclear Science & Technology as overseeing the diagnostics on the subcritical experiments on the nuclear weapons where he gained expertise on engineering applications of nuclear physics.

 Biography

 Early life and education

 Muhammad Hafeez Qureshi was born in Kapurthala, which is now part of the Punjab in India, to a Punjabi-speaking Indian Muslim family on 31 October 1930.
 His family emigrated from India to Pakistan sometime after the partition of British-ruled India in 1947; only to settle in Karachi, Sindh.
 Upon matriculating from a local high school, Qureshi enrolled at Karachi University in 1956— he partly supported his studies by working as a motor mechanic.

 In his dormitory at the university, his schoolmate and friend was a future notable optical physicist Dr. Muhammad Jameel— who was also present when Pakistan tested its nuclear devices in Ras Koh Range.
 He attained a Bachelor of Science (BSc) in physics and earned a scholarship to resume his studies at Michigan State University (MSU) in the United States.

 At MSU, Qureshi enrolled in the engineering department and gained a Bachelor of Science (BS) in mechanical engineering, followed by a Master of Science (MS), also in mechanical engineering His mechanical engineering thesis contained work on applications of the mechanics of materials.
 In 1960, he was admitted into the doctoral program in mechanical engineering at MSU, but left his doctoral studies for unknown reasons.

 After returning to Pakistan in 1960, Qureshi joined Karachi Mechanical Laboratories (KML) and found employment with the Pakistan Atomic Energy Commission (PAEC) in 1963, where he joined the staff led by Dr. Naeem Ahmad Khan in Lahore.